elloo/terminal_app/README.md

 ## Project Plan & Timeline

+**First sprint**

+In the first sprint, these [brainstoming notes](docs/Brainstorm.pdf) were created.
+This is a list of four - five different ideas that were generated within an hour.
+The possibilities included:

+1. A mood tracker
+2. Don't Break the Chain
+3. Space Invaders
+4. Bejeweled
+5. A translation app

+After some advice from the teacher, Don't Break the Chain was selected.
+Related gems were noted beforehand and they were immediately used to create the menu and box containing the grid.
+All basic functionality and writing / reading from a file were coded.
+Unfortunately, this meant overlooking the planning phase for the higher-level structure.

+**Second sprint**

+The UI of the application was first sketched out.

 ### Higher Level Structure

 ### Trello Screenshots

 ## Technical Difficulties

 1. Writing and reading the file

    One of the first difficulties encountered was learning to write and read from a file properly.
+It took about 6 hours to solve this.

    From a suggestion for a previous class exercise, it was thought that YAML would be sufficient.
 However, this was corrected and a normal .txt file was used instead.
 This made things much more straightforward as YAML uses special structures for it's format whereas .txt files retain the familiar Ruby syntax.

    In order to add or delete a single, selected character within the 2D array that represented the grid, the file always had to be read directly before making a change to it.